Tree News & Events

 - Maintaining the Urban Forest, Everyone’s Responsibility

-Beginning July 1, 2020, the City of Fremont will be permanently removing the two collection containers at Azeveda Park that have been provided for residents of the 28 Palms Neighborhood.
-These containers were a temporary measure to help the neighborhood manage palm tree debris.
+On September 1, 2020, the two collection containers at Azeveda Park will be permanently removed.
+These containers were a temporary measure to help the 28 Palms neighborhood manage palm tree debris.

 It continues to be each resident’s responsibility to maintain the street tree(s) in front of their home including picking up the fronds and debris that may fall into the street.